Drennan98/Hangman/README.md

 - Linter???
 (PEP8, Python Checker)

+# How to play

+- Hangman is a classic guessing game.

+- The first thing to do is select a difficulty from the options provided.

+- Secondly, pick a letter and see does it fit the word in question.

+- You will have six guesses for each difficulty.

+- Each guess must be a single letter.

+- Find out how you did after all your guesses are used up.

+# Features

+- Select from different difficulties (beginner, novice, professional).

+-

 # User Stories

 - As a new site user, I would like to play the Hangman game.

 - As a new site user, I like to select different difficulties.

-- As A new site user, I would like to see how many guesses I have left.
+- As a new site user, I would like to see how many guesses I have left.

 # Key Project Goals